Sales Director India & SAARC

 +45 31 12 10 05

-Holm Security can help your maritime business perform vulnerability assessments on every offshore or onshore location.
+Holm Security can help your shipping and maritime business perform vulnerability assessments on every offshore or onshore location.
 Regardless of hardware, location, size, or connectivity, our platform offers a complete overview of your network assets and their vulnerabilities.
-Significantly reduce cyber-related risks with a structured, systematic, and proactive cybersecurity approach.
+Significantly reduce cyber-related risks with a structured, systematic, and proactive cyber security approach.
 We’ll help you understand and remediate the vulnerabilities you have - today and in the future.

-We cover every asset in every environment - public, local, cloud, IoT, containers as well as OT and SCADA.
+We cover every asset in every environment - public, local, cloud, IoT, containers, and OT and SCADA.

 Find vulnerabilities before any cybercriminal does and ensure your operations run without any disruption.